Nickguitar/YAPS/README.md

 * `!interactive - Spawn interactive reverse shells on other ports (works w/ sudo, su, mysql, etc.)`
 * `!passwd - Password option (enable, disable, set, modify)`
 * `!php - Write and run PHP on the remote host`
+* `!pwnkit - Tries to exploit CVE-2021-4034 and spawn a root revere shell`
+* `!shellcode - Send and run shellcode on the remote host`
 * `!suggester - Download Linux Exploit Suggester to /tmp and get it ready to use`
-* `!pwnkit - Tries to exploit CVE-2021-4034 and spawn a root revere shell`

 ## Screenshots